-Finding the Maximum Value in an Array
+Finding the Maximum Value in a JavaScript Array

 Problem Description